Sunday-Okey/Data_Wrangling_Project/README.md

 Poject goal: To wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
 The Twitter archive is great, but it only contains very basic tweet information.
 Additional gathering, then assessing and cleaning is required for "Wow!"-worthy analyses and visualizations.

 ### The Data
-In this project, I will work on the following three datasets.
+In this project, I worked on the following three datasets.

 #### Enhanced Twitter Archive